 The Registration of Newspapers and other Periodicals is done in two steps.
 In the first step, the intending publishers have to apply in the office of District Magistrate (DM) concerned for title verification, mentioning title options, language, periodicity etc. The application is forwarded by the DM concerned to RNI for title verification.
 After the title verification, the publisher and/or printer is required to file declaration (Form I) to the DM concerned and after authentication of the declaration, Volume - I Issue - I of the publication is to be brought out.
 Thereafter, the publisher is required to submit the requisite documents to RNI office for issuing Registration Certificate.
 In case such documents are not received within 2 years from the date of title verification, the title gets automatically De-blocked and is available to any intending applicant again.
-The first exercise to De-block unregistered titles was undertaken in 1998 in which about 1.7 lakh titles were deblocked with the approval of Ministry of Information and Broadcasting, to prevent squatting.
-As many as, 7,754 titles were De-blocked last year.
+The first exercise to De-block unregistered titles was undertaken in 1998 in which about 1.7 lakh titles were de-blocked with the approval of Ministry of Information and Broadcasting, to prevent squatting.
+A total of 6,508 titles were de-blocked during the year 2016-17.